This is the manual for Boing Kit.

 How It Works

 Boing Kit provides various workflows to add bouncy effects to objects.
 Each work flow involves adding specific components to objects (explained below).

-For Unity 2018.1 or newer versions, Boing Kit utilizes Unity’s job system to take advantage of parallel processing across multiple CPU cores for better performance.
+For Unity 2018.1 or newer versions, Boing Kit utilizes Unity’s job system to take advantage of parallel processing across multiple CPU cores for better performance (for certain components).

 Mouse-over a component’s parameter to see a tooltip for more detailed explanation.

 BoingBehavior component to an object to apply bouncy effects in reaction to change of the object’s transform (position and/or rotation).
 Modify the object’s transform as usual, and with the addition of the